Planning and Managing Reliable Urban Water Systems by Robert J. Harberg

 The Man Who Listens to Horses by Monty Roberts

 Most people can’t even communicate with people: this man, who sees the world in a very different way, learned to communicate across the barriers of species.
 Monty is achromatopsic: he is unable to distinguish color at all and sees the world only in grayscale.
-In our article Black and White we talk about this and other instances of black and white perception and how it opens new lines of communication for the “normally” sighted.
+In Pete’s random thoughts on Black and White, he talks about this and other instances of black and white perception and how it opens new lines of communication for the “normally” sighted.

 Monty has learned the art of communication with horses (and deer) and then applied those lessons to communications among humans.
 While this book ostensibly talks about how to work with wild and abused horses, the real message is how understanding, compassion and, above all, respect leads to communication and cooperation, even in the teeth of the most frightful savagery.
 Monty ends the book with “My goal is to leave the world a better place, for horses and people, than I found it.”

 The Inmates Are Running The Asylum by Alan Cooper